 - How to actually stick with the budget.

-- How to use a monthly budget spreadsheet (FREE to download at the end of this post!)
+- How to use the excel monthly budget template (FREE to download at the end of this post!)

 Second, we gave full disclosure of our current financial situation.
 Debt, bills, savings—all of this was covered in detail with complete honesty.